tardate/LittleCodingKata/README.md

-# 322 Little Coding Katas
+# 323 Little Coding Katas

-> Latest addition:sparkles: [Practical Cryptography in Python](./python/practical-cryptography-in-python) - Book notes: Practical Cryptography in Python: Learning Correct Cryptography by Example, by Seth James Nielso,  Christopher K. Monson.
-Published September 27, 2019.
+> Latest addition:sparkles: [Practical Rust Projects](./rust/practical-rust-projects) - Book notes: Practical Rust Projects: Building Game, Physical Computing, and Machine Learning Applications, by Shing Lyu.
+Published February 28, 2020.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about